jeffThompson/Design2/README.md

 ***

 ##REQUIRED MATERIALS
-Towards the end of the semester we’ll be working more digitally, but at the start you should bring these supplies every ###WEEK.
+Towards the end of the semester we’ll be working more digitally, but at the start you should bring these supplies every week.
 Purchase locally, or see [this list](http://a.co/7Bj19NL).
 Required and suggested readings will be provided as PDFs online – there is no required textbook.

 * Laptop with Adobe Illustrator, InDesign, and Photoshop
 Demos will be with Creative Cloud 2017.
 All students will have access to the full Creative Cloud suite free of charge through stevens.edu/vle, though using the Lab computers may be more reliable.
 If you use your laptop, please don’t forget your charger!